Somewhere between my travels to Kenya and Colombia last year, my fear of flying resurfaced.

 According to Wikipedia, fear of flying is a fear of being on an airplane (aeroplane), or other flying vehicle, such as a helicopter, while in flight.
 It is also referred to as flying phobia, flight phobia, aviophobia or aerophobia (although the last also means a fear of drafts or of fresh air).

 Its causes aren't really clear, and some professionals believe it is just one manifestation of a greater condition of anxiety, such as fear of enclosed spaces.
 In some cases a traumatizing event might have caused the condition, such as the terrorist attacks of 9/11 or a plane crash.
 Or maybe you've recently had a terrible flight, or even an accident, and the mere sight of an airplane triggers your fear.
+Adding Covid into the mix, along with worries about air rage and fears of being infected don't help much.

-Perhaps.
+All of these reasons.
 All I can say is that when I'm on the plane, I don't really care where it comes from - I just want to bring my heart rate down and get over fear of flying, period!

 It's often a reflex for some people: when anxiety hits, take a pill.
 Yet it seems like the more powerful medications actually worsen the physical symptoms (scientific article) of anxiety when flying.
 Sadly, there is no instant fear of flying medication that can simply get rid of the fears and make you dance with joy at the thought of take-off and landing.